-All selections listed below can be performed solo or as a duo or trio with violin, mandolin, concertina, or accordion.
+All selections listed below can be performed solo or as a duo with mandolin or violin.

 Irish and Scottish waltzes, slow airs, jigs and other instrumental tunes make beautiful wedding ceremony processionals, and are great background music for wedding preludes, memorial services, and other quieter affairs.
 Here are the ones I play solo on fingerstyle guitar: